ac524/mern-jwt-auth-setup/README.md

 * `npm i axios jwt-decode react-router-dom`

-**Note:** This guide does not currently walk through setting up any routes, but some of the authentication does import features from the `react-router-dom` library to assist with url redirects while logging out.
+**Note:** This guide does not currently walk through setting up any routes, but some of the authentication does import features from the `react-router-dom` library and requires a `BrowserRouter` component in place to assist with url redirects while logging in and out.

 ## Merging File Addons